-DPIE has maintained certified compliance with ISO27001 Information Technology - Security Techniques - Information Security Management Systems - Requirements.
-This certification was provided by an Accredited Third Party (BSI) during the 2020/2021 financial year (Certificate Number is IS 645082).

-There is no agency under the control of Regional Growth NSW Development Corporation which is required to develop an independent ISMS in accordance with the NSW Cybersecurity Policy
+DPE has maintained certification with ISO27001 Information Technology - Security Techniques -Information Security Management Systems - Requirements.
+This certification was provided by an Accredited Third Party (BSI) during the 2021/2022 financial year (Certificate Number is IS 645082).
+There is no agency under the control of Regional Growth NSW Development Corporation (RGDC) which is required to develop an independent ISMS in accordance with the NSW Cybersecurity Policy